 Impact of Cybercrime

-Given the nature and intensity of the attack, as well as its detection difficulty can make it hard to understand the direct and indirect costs that may involve in the event of a data breach.
+Given the nature and intensity of the attack and the difficulty in detection, it can be hard to understand the direct and indirect costs that may involve in the event of a data breach.
 This doesn’t mean that the damage is any less.

 Cybercrimes can have a negative impact in a range of ways including: